charlieolsson/previvortales/terms-and-conditions.md

 ---
 layout: page
-title: Terms and Conditions ("Terms")
+title: Terms and Conditions
-permalink: /terms-and-conditions/
 ---

-<p>Last updated: September 30, 2018</p>
+_Last updated: September 30, 2018_

-<p>Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the https://previvortales.netlify.com/ website (the "Service") operated by Previvor Tales ("us", "we", or "our").</p>
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the https://previvortales.com/ website (the "Service") operated by Previvor Tales ("us", "we", or "our").

 <p>Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.</p>